amylour/everneed/README.md

 - [Favicon](https://favicon.io/) for converting an icon into favicon.
 - [amiresponsive](https://ui.dev/amiresponsive) for screenshot of Everneed on different screen sizes.
 - [Perplexity AI](https://www.perplexity.ai/) for breaking down Python concepts and Django documentation into more understandable chunks.
+- [Mailchimp](https://mailchimp.com/) is used for marketing with their newsletter subscription service.

 # Testing